-Meet the turtles at Loggerhead Marinelife Center.
+Meet sick and injured sea turtles at Loggerhead Marinelife Center.

-Animal Adventures near West Palm Beach with Kids
+Animal Adventures Near West Palm Beach, Florida

 View more animals at this outdoor nature center in Jupiter that also has its own wildlife hospital.
 Walk the trails through woods and wetlands to see creatures like alligators, bald eagles, and otters.
-Pro tip: Kids love the Wildlife Encounters program offered on Mondays through Saturdays, where they can really get an up-close look at these amazing creatures (it’s included with the price of admission).
+Pro tip: Kids love the Wildlife Encounters program offered on Mondays through Saturdays, where they can really get an up-close look at these amazing creatures.
+It’s included with the price of admission.

 It’s no surprise that Lion Country Safari is my kids' absolute favorite place in Palm Beach County.
 After all, this drive-through safari adventure in Loxahatchee is home to more than 900 animals, including giraffes, lions, and zebras.
 And it’s got a walk-through amusement park!
 And a water park with a giant splash pad and water slides!
 Need I say more?

-This easily walkable zoo boasts its own variety of wildlife like lemurs, monkeys, and macaws.
-It also has one of the best splash pads in the area, so be sure to pack swimsuits.
+This easily walkable West Palm Beach, Florida zoo boasts its own variety of wildlife like lemurs, monkeys, and macaws.
+It also has one of the best splash pads in the city, so be sure to pack swimsuits.
 Pro tip: The lorikeet feeding experience is a major highlight.
 For $2 a cup, visitors can give nectar to these friendly birds, which may just land on top of your head or shoulder during feeding.
 It makes for a great photo op!

 Don't miss the nature center at John D. MacArthur Beach State Park.

-Outdoor enthusiasts love this state park, which offers kayak and paddleboard rentals, hiking and biking trails, a playground and picnic pavilions, and a nature center with live animal exhibits.
+Outdoor enthusiasts love this state park, which offers kayak and paddleboard rentals, hiking and biking trails, a playground and picnic pavilions, and a free nature center with live animal exhibits.
 Oh, and there’s always the two miles of pristine beach leading out to the Atlantic.
 (FYI: It costs $5 to park, and parents should be prepared for a long walk from the parking lot to the water.)